 All applications have a notice placed near the property by Dover District Council, informing residents and interested parties of the proposed work.
-Walmer Parish Council posts a link to all applications that will be considered at each planning meeting on their website and interested parties for or against any application are welcome to attend and give their views in person via Zoom or post a comment on DDC’s planning website.
+Walmer T Council posts a link to all applications that will be considered at each planning meeting on their website and interested parties for or against any application are welcome to attend and give their views in person or post a comment on DDC’s planning website.

 At each Walmer Planning Committee meeting the public is welcomed and invited to speak.
 During the current restrictions, applicants are reminded that good clear plans and clear photographs are a vital tool in assessing applications of all types as visits to properties cannot currently be made.
 In normal times all members of the planning committee aim to visit all sites to familiarize themselves with the location and the adjacent properties that could be affected by the works proposed.
 Such visits by Councillors will need either the owner, architect or agent present to help inform a comprehensive and fair assessment of the application.

-The Planning Clerk will communicate, in writing, to the Local Planning Authority the Committee’s decision in respect of applications considered and this is then placed on the District Council planning portal for consideration by the District Council Officers and Planning Committee who will make the final decision.
+The Assistant Clerk will communicate, in writing, to the Local Planning Authority the Committee’s decision in respect of applications considered and this is then placed on the District Council planning portal for consideration by the District Council Officers and Planning Committee who will make the final decision.

 DOVER DISTRICT COUNCIL PLANNING GUIDELINES - WHAT IS CAPABLE OF BEING A MATERIAL CONSIDERATION